Name (also crisis distillation) for a measure within the European Union

 distilled.
 The distilled wine is then used only for industrial purposes and as a biofuel.
 In 2005, for example, these were 3 million hectoliters of French and 2.6 million hectoliters of Italian wine (that is 5% of the total production of these two countries).
 The whole action caused costs in the amount of 131 million euros.
 This custom is not uncontroversial, because this distillation

-Although it gives the producers temporary relief, it does not take into account that too much wine is being produced in Europe.
-In the opinion of the critics, it would be more expedient to through winegrowing areas clearing
+Although it gives the producers a temporary relief, it does not take into account that too much wine is being produced in Europe.
+In the opinion of the critics, it would be more expedient, through winegrowing areas clearing

 to reduce.
-This was also decided in the course of the EU Wine Market Regulation, which came into force in August 2009 (see below) wine law
+This was also decided in the course of the EU Wine Market Regulation, which came into force in August 2009 (see under wine law

 in section GMO).